-- acquiring appropriate and cost-efficient supplies to produce our sequencing and molecular analysis solutions; - · delivering our sequencing and molecular analysis solutions in a timely manner to us; - continuing to keep our sequencing and molecular analysis solutions up to date and on pace with current clinical and market developments; - filing, prosecuting and maintaining patents that cover our sequencing and molecular analysis solutions; - complying with CLIA regulations and maintaining a CLIA license and all other applicable state laboratory licenses, including through periodic inspections; - · obtaining required regulatory authorizations, clearances, or approvals for diagnostic tests; - complying with applicable federal, state, and local laws and regulations pertaining to testing human samples; and - hiring qualified personnel experienced in completing highly complex laboratory tests.
+- acquiring appropriate and cost-efficient supplies to produce our sequencing and molecular analysis solutions; - delivering our sequencing and molecular analysis solutions in a timely manner to us;

+- continuing to keep our sequencing and molecular analysis solutions up to date and on pace with current clinical and market developments; - filing, prosecuting and maintaining patents that cover our sequencing and molecular analysis solutions; - complying with CLIA regulations and maintaining a CLIA license and all other applicable state laboratory licenses, including through periodic inspections; - · obtaining required regulatory authorizations, clearances, or approvals for diagnostic tests; - complying with applicable federal, state, and local laws and regulations pertaining to testing human samples; and - hiring qualified personnel experienced in completing highly complex laboratory tests.

 We are responsible for various aspects of delivering our sequencing and molecular analysis solutions, including but not limited to communications with patients and providers such as providing interpretations of the molecular analysis reports and resolving any disputes, ensuring customer satisfaction, billing and collections and patient and physician engagement.
-At December 31, 2018, September 30, 2018, June 30, 2017 and December 31, 2016, we determined that other than temporary impairments of \$14.8 million, \$80.4 million, \$33.9 million and \$29.8 million, respectively, in the value of the investment in NantOmics had occurred, predominantly attributed to declines in the value of goodwill.
+At June 30, 2020, December 31, 2018, September 30, 2018, June 30, 2017 and December 31, 2016, we determined that other-than-temporary impairments of \$28.2 million, \$14.8 million, \$80.4 million, \$33.9 million and \$29.8 million, respectively, in the value of the investment in NantOmics had occurred, predominantly attributed to declines in the value of goodwill.
+The estimated decline in fair value at June 30, 2020 was predominantly attributed to (i) limited progress by NantOmics in completing revenue generating transactions for paid molecular analysis services for the research and pharmaceutical industries; (ii) limited progress in completing licensing transactions for proprietary molecular analysis technologies and/or intellectual property of NantOmics; and (iii) our decision to shift future laboratory operations in-house related to the GPS Cancer and Omics Core products to better control the supply chain and CMS reimbursement process, which we expect to result in reduced fees to NantOmics.
 The estimated decline in fair value at December 31, 2018 was primarily due to altered pricing assumptions for the reseller agreement between the Company and NantOmics.
-The estimated declines in fair value at September 30, 2018, June 30, 2017 and December 31, 2016 were primarily caused by changes in projected GPS Cancer revenue, due to delays in the Company's GPS Cancer revenue growth and changes in the risk profile of our financial projections for NantOmics.
-If NantOmics is unable to successfully handle its aspects of our sequencing and molecular analysis solutions, our business will be adversely affected.
+The estimated declines in fair value at September 30, 2017 and December 31, 2016 were primarily caused by changes in projected GPS Cancer revenue, due to delays in the Company's GPS Cancer revenue growth and changes in the risk profile of our financial projections for NantOmics.
+If NantOmics is unable to successfully handle its aspects of our sequencing and molecular analysis solutions or we are unable to successfully handle our aspects of delivering our sequencing and molecular analysis solutions or we a

-If we are unable to renew our agreement with NantOmics or locate a suitable replacement upon expiration of such agreement at comparable prices, our business would be materially and adversely affected.
+If we are unable to renew our agreement with NantOmics or locate a suitable replacement upon expiration of such agreement at comparable prices, our business could be materially and adversely affected.

-Our second amended and restated exclusive reseller agreement with NantOmics, as amended, or the Reseller Agreement, expires on December 31, 2020, subject to three potential three-year renewal options if we complete specified projected GPS Cancer test thresholds.
-Although NantOmics generally does not have the right to terminate prior to that date, we may be unable to renew such agreement or execute a new arrangement at comparable favorable prices to provide us with molecular profiling tests.
-In addition, we may not be able to achieve our projected renewal thresholds.
+Our second amended and restated exclusive reseller agreement with NantOmics, as amended, or the Reseller Agreement, was renewed on a non-exclusive basis and will expire on December 31, 2023.
+Although NantOmics generally does not have the right to terminate prior to that date, we may be unable to further renew the Reseller Agreement or execute a new arrangement at comparable favorable prices to provide us with molecular profiling tests.
 Furthermore, NantOmics currently has what we believe is the most comprehensive and clinically validated CAP- and CLIA-certified whole genome/exome and RNA laboratory.
-If we were unable to fulfill our delivery requirements for our sequencing and molecular analysis solutions to our clients, our business would be materially and adversely affected.
+If we were unable to fulfill our delivery requirements for our sequencing and molecular analysis solutions to our clients, our business could be materially and adversely affected.